Kids’ Valentine’s Day Cards and Ideas

 On the bright side I’ve decided we’re going to make our own valentines this year for the kid’s class Valentine’s Day parties.
 I’ve been in such a good mood the last few weeks, even somewhat in charge of my time, so crafting seems appealing.
 I searched for some ideas to show my 8-year-old so we could decide what to do with all this copious free time we have because we live in the frozen tundra and the school district has it out for me.
 So I thought I’d share them with you.
 No trademarked characters to be found.

-Martha’s my next stop.
+Martha’s always my go-to for holiday crafts.
 Madison is very angry I won’t do this badge project with her, I would like to, I think it’s a fabulous idea but I don’t want to spend $25 on a button maker at this point.
 Maybe you are nicer than me.
 I am drawn to this flower/lollipop valentine.
 I think I’d be able to win Madison over with some pretty paper choices.
 If you notice, I have a theme here in our choices: simple, easy and cute.

 Kiddley offers up this idea for packaging homemade treats as Valentine’s.
 Paper cd sleeves, stamped and tied up with rickrack ribbon and cute tags.
 Another idea, from my brain, where there are no pictures.
 Is this, which I used to do with my daughter when she was a toddler.
 Trace your child’s hand on a piece of card stock, press down the ring and middle fingers (don’t be a smart ass and leave the middle finger up)(unless you’re sending it to someone you don’t like) to create the sign for I Love You.
 Put a small heart in the palm or leave it blank for your own message.
 Cute and simple, like I imagine my grandchildren will be.